MSIA/AVC_BinqiShen_project/README.md

 ## Running the app

-*Note: Please be sure to be connected to the Northwestern VPN and go to the root directory of the repository before you move forward with the following steps.*
+*Note: Please be sure to be **connected to the Northwestern VPN** and go to the **root directory** of the repository before you move forward with the following steps.*

 ### 1. Build the Docker Image
 *Note: Please be sure your Docker Desktop is open before you move forward with the following steps*

+In order to acquire data, land data into S3, download data from S3, create table in RDS, and run the model pipeline, please run one of the following commands to build the docker image.
+- Method 1: `make image`
-`docker build -f app/Dockerfile -t application_data .`
+- Method 2: `docker build -f Dockerfile -t application_data .`

-### 2. Load data into S3
+### 2. Load data into S3 and Download data from S3

 #### AWS Credentials Configuration
 To configure AWS credentials, run the following commands in terminal to load your credentials as environment variables: